mathworks/toolboxdesign/MEX.md

 ### Building MEX functions
 We recommend using MATLAB's [`buildtool`](https://www.mathworks.com/help/matlab/ref/buildtool.html), introduced in R2022b for automating MEX functions build.

 [MATLAB Toolbox Best Practices](README.md) advocates for placing the user files under the `toolbox` folder, contents of this folder gets shipped to the user.
-For a toolbox that uses MEX, place the MEX functions under a `private` folder within the `toolbox` folder, thus making them private [Private functions](https://www.mathworks.com/help/matlab/matlab_prog/private-functions.html).
+Create a `private` folder within the `toolbox` folder and place the MEX functions within this folder, thus making them private [Private functions](https://www.mathworks.com/help/matlab/matlab_prog/private-functions.html).

 Our motivation for making MEX functions private is to restrict the toolbox user from  calling them directly.
 We recommend accessing the MEX functions always from a MATLAB script, this approach gives toolbox authors control over what gets passed as input to the MEX functions, their by elimination failures due to unhandled inputs.